Ashuza11/react-FastAPI-projects/react-FastAPI-SQLite/README.md

 # Project 2: React-FastAPI Web App with SQLite

 This project is a web application built with React on the frontend and FastAPI on the backend.
 It uses SQLite as the database.
-The application allows users to perform CRUD operations on data stored in the SQLite database.
+The application allows users to submit data through a form and fetch that data to display it in a table.
 It showcases the integration of React with FastAPI and the use of SQLite for data storage.

 ## Features